Coachable-Dev/coachable-application/1_algorithms_runtime/README.md

 __Proposition.__ In the resizing-array implementation of __Bag__, __Stack__, and __Queue__, starting from an empty data structure, any sequence of N operations takes time proportional to N in the worst case (amortized constant time per operation).

 __Memory usage.__ To estimate how much memory our program uses, we can count up the number of variables and weight them by the number of bytes according to their type.
+Often this will be done in terms of the input using big `O` notation like with runtimes.

 ## Review Exercises
 1. Give the order of growth (as a function of N) of the running times of each of the following code fragments: